MicrosoftDocs/azure-docs/articles/partner-solutions/datadog/link-to-existing-organization.md

 ms.custom: references_regions
 ---

-# QuickStart: Get started with Datadog by creating new instance
+# QuickStart: Link to existing Datadog organization

-In this quickstart, you'll create a new instance of Datadog.
-You can either create a new Datadog organization or [link to an existing Datadog organization](link-to-existing-organization.md).
+In this quickstart, you'll link to a existing instance of Datadog.
+You can either [create a new Datadog organization](create.md) or link to an existing Datadog organization.

 ## Prerequisites